 Tile Flooring

-Tile flooring is suitable for bathrooms, kitchens, and other moisture-prone areas.
-It provides years of life with minimal maintenance needs, and is available in many patterns, colors, and materials.
+Tile flooring is perfect for kitchens, bathrooms, and other moisture-prone areas.
+It provides years of life with low upkeep requirements, and is available in many patterns, materials, and colors.
 However, it might not work well for bedrooms and living rooms since it's colder and less grippy to walk on.
 Pricing varies between styles, with porcelain carrying a higher price tag than ceramic.

 Stone Flooring